smartcameras/ColorFool/README.md

    ```
 2. In the script.sh set
 (i) the name of target models for attack, and (ii) the name of the dataset.
-The current implementation supports three classifiers Resnet18, Resnet50 and Alexnet trained in ImageNet.
-Other classifiers can be employed by modifying initialise function in misc_functions.py.
+The current implementation supports three classifiers (Resnet18, Resnet50 and Alexnet) trained with ImageNet.
-3. Set the path of the Dataset and masks of all four semantic regions in the initialise function of misc_functions.py and ColorFool.py
-4. Generate ColorFool adversarial images
+3. Run ColorFool for all images within the Dataset directory (works in both GPU and CPU)
    ```
    bash script.sh
    ```

+### Outputs
+* Adversarial Images saved with the same name as the clean images in Adversarial/Results/ColorFoolImgs directory;
+* Metadata with the following structure: filename, number of trials, predicted class of the clean image with its probablity and predicted class of the adversarial image with its probablity in Adversarial/Results/Logs directory.

 ## Authors